 The Bank is committed in safeguarding the privacy of the personal data and/or information the Customer shares with the Bank and/or with its employees and/or agents and/or associates.
-The Bank applies procedures as for the personal data provided to the extent possible being processed confidentially and securely and will be used only for the purposes described in the MiFID Information Package.
+The Bank applies procedures as for the personal data provided to the extent possible being processed confidentially and securely and will be used only for the purposes described in this document.